 Once upon a time, Mary Poppins memorably informed us that a spoonful of sugar helps the medicine go down.
 If you could transform that aphorism into a band, it would come to life as The Housemartins.

-Emerging in the mid-80’s in the UK, at a time when the synth-pop of Wham! and Madonna (and nearly everyone else) still dominated the charts, The Housemartins emphasized acoustic guitars, piano, and drums, as well as tastefully clean electrics.
+Emerging in the mid-80’s in the UK, at a time when the synth-pop of Wham! and Madonna (and nearly everyone else) still dominated the charts, The Housemartins emphasized acoustic guitars, crisp and non-distorted electrics, piano, and real drums.
 They called their sound “garage gospel,” which basically translates to a mash-up of jangly 1965-era Beatles and swinging Motown basslines.

 The band’s jaunty music often obscured lyrics skewering everyone and everything, but particularly those in power: politicians, royalty, the wealthy, your boss.
 They also cheerfully laid waste to poseurs, hypocrites, the middle class, and those who refused to think for themselves.
 They summed up their philosophy on the back of their first album: “Take Jesus – Take Marx – Take Hope.”
 (But they were much more humorous than that sounds.)